MattKobayashi/amber-alert/README.md

 ## Environment variables

-- TZ - Sets the timezone for logs
+- TZ - Sets the timezone for logs (uses tzdata format, e.g. "Australia/Brisbane")
+- POSTCODE - postcode to query the Amber Electric API for prices
 - DISCORD_WH_URL - Sets the URL for your Discord webhook
 - PRICE_HIGH - Sets the upper price limit for high price alerts
 - PRICE_LOW - Sets the lower price limit for low price alerts